 This led to the construction of:

-- Three generating stations along the lower Nelson River – Kettle, Long Spruce and Limestone.
+- 3 generating stations along the lower Nelson River: Kettle, Long Spruce, and Limestone.

-- A high voltage direct current transmission system to carry the electricity to southern centers.
+- A high voltage direct current transmission system to carry the electricity to southern centres.

 - Lake Winnipeg Regulation, completed in 1976, allowed Lake Winnipeg to be regulated within certain limits thereby allowing for greater flows into the Nelson River when needed.
 The project increased the winter capacity of the generating stations in order to meet the greater demand for electricity during our long, cold Manitoba winters.